sait-wbdv/winter-2021/_posts/2021-03-03-sass-minification.md

 ### Terminology
 Dependency
-: A software module/library/framework that your code needs installed before it can function.
+: A software module/library/framework that your code needs to have  installed before it can function.
 Sass is a dependency.

 Build Tool/Process
 : Software that optimizes/prepares/packages your source files for deployment to a live server.
 Sass compilers and minifiers are dependencies.